cheerful/freckle-apidocs/content/v2/index.md

 * TOC
 {:toc}

-## Introduction
+## Overview

+Freckle provides a secure Restful JSON API over HTTP; with authentification either via OAuth or, for non-user-facing integrations, generated tokens.

-Many applications use the Freckle API every day, among them web applications like [Beanstalk](http://beanstalkapp.com), [Github](http://github.com), and [Planscope](http://planscope.io); native mobile and desktop applications like [Pigment](http://pigmentapp.com) and [Punch](http://punch.fousa.be); as well as many internal applications that our customers write to integrate with other software and services.
+There's many public and internal apps using the Freckle API, among them web applications like [Beanstalk](http://beanstalkapp.com), [Github](http://github.com), and [Planscope](http://planscope.io); native mobile and desktop applications like [Punch](http://punch.fousa.be).
+Plus, many customers haveinternal applications that integrate Freckle with their own custom software and services.

 Be creative!
 If you want to let us know about how you're using the Freckle API, please [email](mailto:support@letsfreckle.com), [tweet](http://twitter.com/letsfreckle), or [send us a message on Facebook](https://www.facebook.com/FreckleTimeTracking).

-Freckle is also one of the many services listed on [Zapier](https://zapier.com/zapbook/freckle/) which allows drag-and-drop integration of Freckle with other internet-based software (for example, you can send new Freckle entries to your Campfire chat room!).
+Freckle is also one of the many services listed on [Zapier](https://zapier.com/zapbook/freckle/) which allows drag-and-drop integration of Freckle with other internet-based software (for example, you can send new Freckle entries to your Slack chat room!).

 Freckle's API docs are on Github: if you find an error or omission in the API documentation, you can help fix it quickly by [forking the Freckle API docs](https://github.com/cheerful/freckle-apidocs) and submitting a pull request!